 - Tampering or attempted tampering with any part of the doping control process

 - Possession of a prohibited substance or method

 - Trafficking a prohibited substance of method

 - Administering or attempting to administer a prohibited substance or method to a player

 - Complicity in an ADRV (Anti-Doping Rule Violation)

-- Prohibited association with sanctioned athlete support personnel
+- Prohibited association with player support personnel with a doping history

 WADA keeps a list of substances and methods that are banned.
 It updates this List of Prohibited Substances & Methods periodically, and at least annually.
 The updated list normally applies from 1 January each year and is available a few months before on the WADA website.